nahidsaikat/nahidsaikat.com/content/posts/2020-04-12---from-csv-to-google-sheet-using-python.md

 pip install oauth2client
 ```

 Now create a Python file and name it <strong>upload.py</strong>.
-Copy and paster the following code in it.
+Copy and paste the following code in it.
 ```python
 import gspread
 from oauth2client.service_account import ServiceAccountCredentials